-These Explanatory Notes are for the Visitor Accommodation (Register and Levy) Etc. (Wales) Bill which was introduced into Senedd Cymru on 25 November 2024.
-They have been prepared by the Welsh Treasury of the Welsh Government to assist the reader of the Bill.
+These Explanatory Notes are for the Visitor Accommodation (Register and Levy) Etc. (Wales) Bill ("the Bill") which was introduced into Senedd Cymru on 25 November 2024 and amended at Stage 2 proceedings on 15 May 2025.
+They have been prepared by the Welsh Treasury of the Welsh Government to assist the reader.
 The Explanatory Notes should be read in conjunction with the Bill but are not part of it.

-SUMMARY AND BACKGROUND
+SUMMARY

-This Bill makes provision for Welsh Ministers to establish a register of persons who provide visitor accommodation at premises in Wales; to grant principal councils the power to introduce a levy on overnight stays in visitor accommodation in their areas; for the Welsh Revenue Authority (WRA) to collect and manage a visitor levy on behalf of principal councils using their relevant powers, rights and duties afforded in their governing legislation, the Tax Collection and Management (Wales) Act 2016 (the 2016 Act) and to make miscellaneous amendments to the 2016 Act.
+This Bill makes provision for the Welsh Revenue Authority (the WRA) to establish a register of persons who provide visitor accommodation at premises in Wales; to grant principal councils the power to introduce a levy on overnight stays in visitor accommodation in their areas; for the WRA to collect and manage a visitor levy on behalf of principal councils using their relevant powers, rights and duties afforded in their governing legislation, the Tax Collection and Management (Wales) Act 2016 ("the 2016 Act") and to make miscellaneous amendments to the 2016 Act.

-The Bill comprises 45 sections and 1 Schedule and is divided into four Parts as follows:
+The Bill comprises 65 sections and 2 Schedules and is divided into four Parts as follows: